Cali Roots 2026: From Music Coast's Sponsor Debut to an All-Star Finale

-Read Music Coast articles—news, features, and commentary on independent music—plus updates as our streaming app launches on iOS/Android in April 2026.
+Read →Read Music Coast articles—news, features, and commentary on independent music—plus updates from our indie-first music streaming app, now live on iOS and Android.

 The Maine brought their green era to Chicago on April 10th and the Salt Shed was ready for it.
 A sold-out crowd, green balloons in the air and a city that literally lit up the Willis Tower green to celebrate album number 10.
 Joy Next Door is here and it showed up in a big way.